Here’s a question you might be asked a few times during the next few days: What are you thankful for?

 Odd things to miss, right?

-And here’s some more perspective from another dad I know.
+And here’s some more perspective from another dad.
 Because of severe medical challenges, his four-year-old son’s entire life has been filled with doctor visits and operations, extra daily tasks to manage his care, and gut-wrenching worries every step along the way.

 And yet, this dad says that although he would never choose these challenges for his son and his family, he can still find many reasons to be grateful—great people they have met, the ways his entire family has grown stronger because of the experience, and the outpouring of love from friends, family, and community.